amr-abdelhamid/refbook/manuscript/intro.md

 # Introduction and Background

 The story of this book started long ago in 2009 while helping organizations and coaching teams to adopt more agile ways of work.
-I have faced lots of problems working with team whose code is extremely poor.
+I have faced lots of problems working with teams whose code is extremely poor.
 This was a show stopper, and teams suffered from frequent code failures and intermittent outages.
 Such code was literally stopping them from transitioning to shorter iterations or even smaller releases.

 ## Why am I writing this book?